Welcome Hardworking Food Allergy Mamas!

 Here's what I know and believe:

-- Living with food allergies and celiac is hard and can be isolating.
+Living with food allergies is hard and can be isolating.

-- There is a lot of misinformation about food allergies and celiac which can divide people instead of bringing them together.
+There’s a lot of misinformation about food allergies which can divide people instead of bringing them together.

-- Food allergic and celiac people and their communities need support and education to navigate this life.
+Food allergic people and their communities need support and education to navigate this life.

 Each person has value and they were made for one or several purposes.
 I believe that weaknesses (including food allergies and celiac) can become strengths to be used to live out that purpose.

-- Teaching others and kids about food allergies and celiac (whether they have it or not) can make this world a better place.
+Teaching others and kids about food allergies (whether they have it or not) can make this world a better place.